 Housing Options That Fit Your Budget in Las Vegas

-Housing in Las Vegas is much more affordable compared to some other states.
+Housing and real estate in Las Vegas is much more affordable compared to some other states.
 The national average for retirement spending is about $42,000/year.
-The median cost to retire in Las Vegas is $39,000. (source)
+The median cost to retire in Las Vegas is $39,000. (source) Many retirees are moving here from southern California and find they can live like a King or Queen compared to the high prices for everything in or around Los Angeles.

 Type of Home

-The average cost of a home in Las Vegas is just about $274,000, as of late-2019.
-Choosing a condo, an apartment, a townhouse, or a single-family residence will impact the cost of your home and whether or not it’s above the average.
+The median home price in Las Vegas is close to $300,000, as of 2021.
+Choosing a condo, an apartment, a townhouse, or a single-family residence will impact the cost of your home and whether or not it’s above or below the average.

 Suburbs vs. City Living

-Summerlin, Henderson, and Paradise are all well-known suburbs of Las Vegas, and each one has retirement communities within its boundaries.
+Summerlin, Henderson, and Paradise are all well-known suburbs of the Las Vegas metro area, and each one has retirement communities within its boundaries.
 Choosing to put down roots in one of these areas comes with its benefits, and the cost is one of them.

 With the exception of Summerlin, which is a planned community and costs a pretty penny, living further from the city center is usually more affordable.